Ricks-Lab/benchMT/README.md

  files for each job run.
 A run name can be specified with the *--run_name* commane line option.
 This name will be included in the name of the testData subdirectory for the current run.

+## New in this Release  -  V1.1.0
+* Command line options can now be specified mode lines of the BenchCFG file.
+Options given on the command line will override modes specified in the CFG file.
+* An alternative CFG file can now be specified as a command line option.
+* Signal counts and Angle Range are now included in the psv and txt summary files.
+* Remove -device arg if specified, since -device is automatically added based on slot assignment.
+* Added -gpu_devices x,y command line option to specify which GPU devices the user would like to include in the benchmark run.
+* Added a lock_file in the working directory to prevent a second occurrence of benchMT from using the same directory.

-## Development plans
+## Development Plans and Known Limitations
 * GPU multi-threaded implementation.
 Currently total_gpu_threads = total_gpu_count, a future development opportunity is to implement a max number of threads per GPU
 * Consider using opencl instead of lshw to get valid GPU compute platforms, but maybe won't work for cuda apps
-* Read benchMT command line options from mode lines in BenchCFG file
-* Remove -device arg if specified, since -device is automatically added based on slot assignment
-* Need to make a lock_file in the working directory to prevent a second occurrence of benchMT from using the same directory
 * Should consider executing job with time command.
 This should give total and CPU time metrics
 * Need to figure out how to run a job without a shell
 * Deal with an immediate fail to spawn a process when executing a job